 Before large-scale benchmarks like MTEB existed, a common benchmark for evaluating sentence embeddings was Semantic Textual Similarity (STS).
 Datasets like STS-B (STS Benchmark) provide sentence pairs rated by human annotators for semantic relatedness:

-2"A package is delayed" / "A refund has posted" => 1.2To evaluate a model, you compute the cosine similarity for every pair using the model's embeddings, and then calculate the Spearman rank correlation between the model's similarity scores and the human ratings.
+2"A CI build failed" / "A password was reset" => 1.2To evaluate a model, you compute the cosine similarity for every pair using the model's embeddings, and then calculate the Spearman rank correlation between the model's similarity scores and the human ratings.
 A high correlation means the model's embedding space aligns well with human judgment.

 As models improved, optimizing only for STS was no longer sufficient.
-An embedding model excellent at STS might fail miserably at information retrieval or clustering.
+An embedding model excellent at STS might fail at information retrieval or clustering.
 To address this, the Massive Text Embedding Benchmark (MTEB) was introduced.[10]
 The original MTEB paper evaluated models on 58 datasets grouped into 8 task categories, giving a much broader view of embedding quality than STS alone:

 | Task | # Datasets | Example |